RogersNL/HairSalon/HairSalon/README.md

 4. _Let user view a list of clients under the details page of each stylist._
   - _Example Input: user navigates to Jack details page._
   - _Example Output: user sees Nancy and only other clients of Jack._
+5. _Let user view a list of specialties that a stylist can perform.
+  - _Example Input: user enters "buzz cut" as a specialty.
+  - _Example Output: user sees "buzz cut" in the list of specialties.
+6. _Let user add specialties to many stylists._
+  - _Example Input: user links "buzz cut" to Jack._
+  - _Example Output: user sees that Jack in the list of stylists under "buzz cut"._
+7. _Let user add stylists to many specialties._
+  - _Example Input: user links Jack to "mullet".
+  - _Example Output: user sees Jack can do "mullet" hairstyles.
 ## Setup/Installation Requirements

 * _Clone repository and open with mono_